cheeeeeeeeeen/RoR2-ChensGradiusMod/README.md

 - Rework the spawning system of drones in Artifact of Machines so that spawn weights are respected.
 - Add more config options for Artifact of Machines to control which drone spawns through weights.
 - Add an API so that ground drones should stay on ground when spawned by Artifact of Machines.

-**3.3.3**
-- Update the mod so that it is fully compatible with the latest TILER2 update.
-- Minor adjustments in config options.

 *For the full changelog, check this [wiki page](https://github.com/cheeeeeeeeeen/RoR2-ChensGradiusMod/wiki/Changelog).*